-Brendan Wolfe is Associate Lecturer in Late Antique Language and Religion at the University of St Andrews.
+Brendan Wolfe is Principal Editor of the St Andrews Encyclopaedia of Theology and Honorary Reader at the University of St Andrews.
 His post-graduate teaching centres on Late Antique Latin, Patristics, and the influence of the pagan philosophical schools on Christianity, with further research interests in the adoption of Christianity by the Goths and the Gothic Bible.

-Oliver Langworthy is Associate Lecturer in Theology at the University of St Andrews.
+Oliver Langworthy is an Academic Editor in Christianity with the St Andrews Encyclopaedia of Theology and Associate Lecturer in Patristics at the University of St Andrews.
 His research is focused on the theology and biblical interpretation of Greek Late Antique writers, and the impact of their reception in later literature.
-He has recently worked on the pneumatology of Gregory of Nazianzus, and on his portrayal of the idea of sojourning.
+His monograph, Gregory of Nazianzus’ Soteriological Pneumatology was published by Mohr Siebeck in 2019.